aloxe/nanan/README.md

 # nanan
 Update your website directly from the page people see.

-This tool is targeted at small websites whose owners don't want to bother with technicalities but still want to update their pages from time to time.
-The update can only be text with minimal formating on existing part.
-No database, no backend, no programming languange, no heavy nonsense.
+This tool is targeted at small websites whose owners don't want to bother with technical stuff but still want to update their pages.
+Only specific text on existing pages can be updated with a few formatting options.

+No database,
+no back-end,
+no programming language,
+no heavy nonsense.

 #Install

 * Make a nice site
-* copy `ecrire` and `memoire` folders from here (yes, the second one is empty)
+* copy `ecrire` folder to the root of your website
-* change `memoire`'s permitions to allow writing
+* create `memoire` folder and make it writable
+* in your pages:
-* add specific code to blocks you want to make writtable
+   * add the class names `"content-NAME mutant"` to the blocks you want to make editable (`NAME` as you want)
+   * add the line `<?php include ("ecrire/papier.php"); ?>` just under the `<body>` tag of the page
 * voilà

 #Use

-* Go to page
+* Go to page url with `?login`
 * Login
 * Edit
 * Save